 When you’re a consultant, you can be held liable for almost any negative impact that your services have on a business.
 For example, you’re an event consultant for a high-profile gala, and you accidentally send invitations to the wrong set of contacts (an error) or only half of the list (an omission), resulting in a negative response.

 Including E&O in your policy ensures you have coverage for the legal services required to defend yourself against claims of negligence, even if those claims are baseless.
 This coverage is essential since the legal defense costs (including lawyer’s fees) are often the most expensive part of an E&O lawsuit.

 Lawsuits are complicated, and they can be both emotionally and financially stressful.
 When it comes to insurance for consultants, it’s always better to be safe than sorry.
-Start an online application and speak with one of our experienced brokers and protect your practice today.

 Ready To Start?
 Let’s Get a Quote!

 Getting a business insurance quote shouldn’t be complicated!